codename89/socraTeach.ai/README.md

    ```

 4. Set up your Google Cloud credentials:
-   - Go to the Google Cloud Console
+   - Go to the Google AI Studio and sign in to gemini
+   - Click get API KEY
    - Create a new project or select an existing one
    - Enable the Gemini API for your project
    - Create an API key and note it down